sinjini05/college-scraper/README.md

 # web-scraping
- Scraping College details from different parts of the world.
+ Scraping College details from different parts of India.